kj-ninja/kj-ninja/README.md

-Yo 👋 I'm Chris and this is the place where I develop my skillz
+Yo 👋 I'm Chris and this is the place where I develop my skillz!
 ===================================

 Frontend Developer